slvler/ci3-cms/README.md

 ### Notes

-\*_ qwerty-cms is free and its development continues.
+- cms is free and its development continues.